Gautamd97/Assignment1/README.md

 ## Table of Contents
 1. Introduction
 2. SSH Keys
-3. Steps to generate an SSH Key
-4. Copy the Contents of your SSH Public Key
-5. Adding SSH Public Key to your DigitalOcean account
-6. Custom Arch Linux Image
+3. Custom Arch Linux Image
-7. Creating a Droplet running Arch Linux
+4. Creating a Droplet running Arch Linux
+5. Configuring Cloud-Init
+6. Connecting to your Droplet

 ## Introduction
 In this tutorial, you will learn how to create a remote server using DigitalOcean.
 This tutorial will cover:
 - Generating SSH Keys
 - Adding a custom Arch Linux image
 - Creating a Droplet running Arch Linux
+- Configuring Cloud-Init
 - Connecting to your droplet from your local machine using SSH

 ## SSH Keys

 ### What are SSH Keys
 SSH (Secure Shell) keys are a pair of cryptographic keys that provide a secure connection between a device and server over an unsecured network.
 SSH uses encryption to scramble data which makes it more secure than a normal password.
 ### Steps to generate an SSH Key